 Sowing Seeds Indoors

 You can easily start nasturtiums by sowing seeds indoors in March so that they are ready to be planted outdoors once the weather turns warmer.
+Also these are easy to sow straight outdoors in late spring and summer too.
 Nasturtiums don’t like frost, so it is best to plant them outdoors once the frosty nights are over.

 Use any small recycled plastic containers or pots but they must have holes at the bottom so that excess water can drain out easily.
 Use fresh new sowing or multipurpose compost.